Table of Contents

-Because you don’t even have an idea where to start.
+You don’t even have an idea where to start.
 How the hell should you share with others what you are going through?
-It’s pretty embarrassing to tell your boss that you can’t crawl to work or your date that you can’t drag yourself to the cinema because your V hurts as hell.
+It’s pretty embarrassing to tell your boss that you can’t crawl to work or to tell your date that you can’t drag yourself to the cinema because your vulva hurts.

 No surprise that you are negative, and engage in negative thinking and self-talk.
-You worry daily for your future — even 20 minutes away from now — because you don’t know when the pain can take over again.
-You expect little or nothing from life.
+You worry daily for your future — even 20 minutes away from now.
+You don’t truly know when the pain can take over again.
+Because of that, you expect little or nothing from life.

-Well, because after flare-ups that last entire nights — when you are visualizing your V being thrown out of the window — you really don’t give a shit what you look like.
+Well, because after flare-ups that last entire nights — when you are visualizing your vulva being thrown out of the window — you really don’t give a crap how you look like.

 You feel envious.
 Of other people’s happiness.
 Of other people’s amazing sex life.
 Of other people’s pain-free life.

 Hell yes, you feel like this.
 The nature of your condition is not helping you to feel any saner.
 Especially when doctors tell you that you are emotionally or mentally unstable (because they can’t find the cause or cure for your condition).

 Your Intimate Life Doesn't Exist

 Your sexual life is pretty much buried.
 You don’t want to have sex because you’re in pain.
 And when the pain decreases and you even briefly consider it, you are afraid of another flare-up (which btw has happened so many times during and after sex that you don’t want to even try anymore).